Meet the IT Issues Panel

 Members of the Issues Panel have two principal responsibilities:

-Once each quarter, the EDUCAUSE Vice President of Data, Research, and Analytics convenes the Issues Panel for approximately two hours.
+Once each quarter, the EDUCAUSE Vice President, Partnerships, Communities and Research, convenes the Issues Panel for approximately two hours.
 In advance of each quarterly session, EDUCAUSE asks Issues Panel members to identify the issues they believe are most important in higher-education IT practice at that point, emergent or otherwise significant.
 During the meeting, Issues Panel members and participating EDUCAUSE leaders discuss the issues members have listed, and agree on which seem most important.
-The resulting list then becomes the basis for developing the yearly Top Ten IT Issues list.
+The resulting list then becomes the basis for developing the yearly Top IT Issues list.
 Based on the quarterly discussions, EDUCAUSE may also commission papers or reports, organize online webinars, conduct case studies, undertake research, or solicit relevant sessions for EDUCAUSE conferences and events.

 Meet The IT Issues Panel